-ATLANTA, Ga. -- Don't let half-truths and rumors cause you to miss out on the federal disaster assistance made available for those devastated by the severe storms and tornadoes that hit Georgia recently.
+McALLEN, Texas -- Don't let half-truths and rumors cause you to miss out on the federal disaster assistance made available for those devastated by Hurricane Dolly.
 Federal and state officials agree the last thing people need after suffering losses is misinformation.
 The following adds clarification for some common misconceptions about disaster assistance:

 Not True.
 You should begin cleaning your home or business as soon as possible to prevent further damage.
 Remember to take photos and keep records of your clean-up efforts and expenses.

-- I don't want a loan, I want a grant, so I don't need to fill out a SBA loan form.
+I don't want a loan; so I don't need to fill out a SBA loan form.

 Not True.
 FEMA's Other Needs Assistance program is designed to help meet serious, disaster-related needs.
 If you do not qualify for a loan, you may be considered for other forms of assistance.
 How...